Mayowa2020/zuridjango/README.md

 ## install virtualenv and pipenv

-pip install virtualenv pipenv
+Type 'pip install virtualenv pipenv' at your terminal.

 ## Set up a virtual environment

-1. create a new folder called 'zuritraining' and navigate into it using your terminal.
+1. create a new folder called 'zuritraining' and navigate into the folder directory using your terminal.

 2. create the virtual environment 'python -m virtualenv zurienv' where 'zurienv' is the name of your virtual environment.